 What other types of protection are there?

-This pays out a proportion of your salary each month if you’re unable to work due to accident or illness.
-Income protection policies typically pay out for a longer period than MPPI.
-Policies vary but they may pay out until you are able to return to work or reach retirement.
-Income protection tends to be more expensive than MPPI.
+If you’re unable to work due to accident or illness, this policy pays out a proportion of your salary each month.
+It’s also worth noting that income protection policies typically pay out for a longer period than MPPI.
+While policies vary, they may pay out until you are able to return to work or reach retirement.

 Critical illness cover

-This will pay you a tax-free lump sum in the event that you're diagnosed with a serious illness covered under your policy.
+In the event that you're diagnosed with a serious illness, critical illness cover will pay you a tax-free lump sum under your policy.
 You could use a lump sum to either service the payments on your mortgage, or pay it off completely, depending on the amount you receive.

 Who should I talk to?